 The QBS program seeks to train highly qualified students in bioinformatics, biostatistics, epidemiology, and health data science for careers in academia and industry.
-Students can apply to either the interdisciplinary PhD program or the Masters program with a concentration in Health Data Science.
+Students can apply to either the interdisciplinary PhD program or a Masters program with a concentration in Health Data Science or Epidemiology.
 Our philosophy is that the modern biomedical scientist must be able to speak more than one language to successfully collaborate in a highly multidisciplinary environment.